Ever heard the saying: “Practice makes perfect“?

 It’s super important that you’ll understand this concept.

 So there you have it.

-These are my top recommended programs for anyone who’s looking to gain serious inches on his vertical and improve his athletic ability.
+These are my top recommendations for anyone who’s looking to gain serious inches on his vertical and jump higher.

 These are all quality programs which I’ve tested personally and had only a positive outcome with.